(she/her)

-Hi, I'm is Tyshequa McBride, a Licensed Clinical Mental Health Counselor and Licensed Clinical Addiction Specialist in North Carolina.
+Hi, I'm Tyshequa McBride, a Licensed Clinical Mental Health Counselor and Licensed Clinical Addiction Specialist in North Carolina.
 I am also a Licensed Professional Counselor in SC.
 My passion for mental health started with substance use as I watched family and community members go through the cycle of addiction and incarceration.
 I stepped into the mental health field as a Mental Health Technician working with adolescents hospitalized due to challenges with mental health.
-I later attended the University of Carolina at Pembroke and earned my MA.Ed in Clinicial Mental Health Counseling and a Graduate Certificate in Addictions Counseling.
-I begin my work as a mental health provider working with ex-offenders re-entering society and later transitioning to inpatient crisis work, providing treatment to dually diagnosed individuals.
-I have now transitioned into Outpatient therapy, providing mental health and substance use services to adults from diverse backgrounds.
+I later attended the University of Carolina at Pembroke and earned my MA.Ed in Clinical Mental Health Counseling and a Graduate Certificate in Addictions Counseling.
+I began my work as a mental health provider working with ex-offenders re-entering society, and I later transitioned into inpatient crisis work for substance use detoxification and mental health stabilization.
+I am now providing mental health and substance use services in Outpatient therapy to adults from diverse backgrounds. *I do offer a sliding scale and we can discuss during the first session. *

 In our first session, I will be focused on getting to know more about you while building rapport.
 I'll ask questions to learn more about your presenting problem, challenges, and what led you to therapy while providing a non-judgmental space .
 We'll talk about your wants and needs from therapy, and I'll explain the therapy process so you feel comfortable moving forward in your journey.